Smithsonite/SmitKub/README.md

 kubectl run nginx --image=nginx
 ```

-Imperative just means using the CLI to deploy things manually, CLI isnt sustainable
+Imperative just means using the CLI to deploy things manually, CLI isn't sustainable

 ### **Declarative**
 This has us define our desired state in code as a manifest